MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 ---

-# How to manage web services in R
+# How to publish, manage, and consume web services in R

 **Applies to:  Microsoft R Server 9.x**